ashaik65/DevSecOps-Practical/README.md

    **Prometheus Configuration:**

    To configure Prometheus to scrape metrics from Node Exporter and Jenkins, you need to modify the `prometheus.yml` file.
-Here is an example `prometheus.yml` configuration for your setup:
+Here is an example `prometheus.yml` configuration for your setup: for `prometheus.yml` go to this directory `cd /etc/prometheus/` and do this configuration

    ```yaml
    global: